- Last updated:

 - hygiene requirements.

 The safety and wellbeing of our community is council’s priority as facilities reopen.
-Please remember the 1.5 metre social distancing requirement and practice good hand hygiene.
+Please remember the 1.5 metre physicall distancing requirement and practice good hand hygiene.
 Restrictions regarding visitor/user numbers apply at council facilities.

 Topics of interest

 Council’s Customer Contact counters and Development Information counters are open to the public.